AndroCrunch/SocialGraphs10/index.md

 # Evolution of Crime Incidence Over Time

-The time series of Drug/Narcotic and Assault crimes was analyzed for following three time intervals/categories:
+The time series of Drug/Narcotic and Assault crimes was analyzed for the following three time intervals/categories:

 * Crime rate per **year**
 * Crime rate per **day of week**